TheKhanj/teo/README.md

     make && sudo make install

-Teo requires `jq` to be installed for parsing JSON configurations.
+Teo requires `jq` and `ffmpeg` to be installed for parsing JSON configurations and recording videos.

 ## Getting Started